shenaldushantha/ship-supplychain-simulator/README.md

 # ship-supplychain-simulator

-Shipyard Simulator
+Shipyard Pyramid Simulator

 Requirements
 You must have Python 3 installed.

 Installation

-Install the required Python libraries using pip:

-pip install streamlit pandas plotly
+Install the required Python libraries using pip: pip install streamlit pandas plotly networkx

 How to Run

-Save the main application file as shipyard_simulator.py.
+Save the main application file as shipyard_simulator_2.py.
 Open your terminal in the same directory as the file.
 Run the following command:

-streamlit run shipyard_simulator.py
+streamlit run shipyard_simulator_2.py

 The application will open automatically in your web browser.